-In addition to the Decolonial Futures exchange programme, a Winter School (WS) will be organised in January 2021 at Framer Framed in Amsterdam.
-For 5 days participants from the Winter School will have an opportunity to engage in different workshops led by South African invited artists, who will collaborate with local initiatives and art institutions based in the Netherlands.
-The Winter School will end with a public programme at Framer Framed.
+In addition to the Decolonial Futures exchange programme, a Summer School will be organised in June 2021 at Framer Framed in Amsterdam.
+For 5 days participants from the summer school will have an opportunity to engage in different workshops led by South African invited artists, who will collaborate with local initiatives and art institutions based in the Netherlands.
+The summer school will end with a public programme at Framer Framed.

-The open call for the WS will be announced in November 2020.
-As an extension to the Decolonial Futures programme, the WS will be an opportunity to further the discussion.
+The open call for the summer school will be announced in March 2020.
+As an extension to the Decolonial Futures programme, it will be an opportunity to further the discussion.
 It is a pro-active effort to collectively and positively formulate ideas that could respond to current and inherited forms of colonisation, pervading to this day, the landscape of South African and Dutch nations.

-The Decolonial Futures Winter School is funded by Amsterdams Fonds voor de Kunst (AFK).
+The Decolonial Futures Summer School is funded by Amsterdams Fonds voor de Kunst (AFK).

-If you’d like to get in touch, please contact via email@example.com
+If you’d like to get in touch, please contact firstname.lastname@example.org

 Organisational Team 2020 – 2022

-Dorine van Meel and Ibrahim Cissé (Sandberg Instituut / Rietveld Academie, Amsterdam)
+Dorine van Meel and Ibrahim Cissé (Sandberg Instituut / Gerrit Rietveld Academie, Amsterdam)